A-n-s-h-u-l/Swiss-Re/README.md

 # Order Service with Transactional Outbox and Kafka Integration

 This Spring Boot project demonstrates a **transactional outbox pattern** to ensure reliable message delivery when placing an order.
-Events are stored in the database before being published to Kafka, ensuring **strong consistency** between DB state and event dispatch.
+Events are stored in the database before being published to Kafka.

 ---